 Now, by the time the second batch of H/S books made their way to the West Coast (and I’m talking about the entire West Coast.
 Not just California.
 But more like West of the Mississippi…) all those avid series romance readers were desperate for SOMEthing to read — especially the fans of longer contemporary romances, such as SuperRomances and Special Editions.
 And, alleluia, here was the shipment of Silhouette Intimate Moments.
-And, included in that shipment was a nifty little book with the rather unusual title of PRINCE JOE (and an interesting cover, too — check out the original cover below) by an as-yet-unknown new author named Suzanne Brockmann.
+And, included in that shipment was a nifty little book with the rather unusual title of PRINCE JOE (and an interesting cover, too) by an as-yet-unknown new author named Suzanne Brockmann.

 My theory is this: IM readers picked up PRINCE JOE.
 Special Edition readers picked up PRINCE JOE.
 SuperRomance readers picked up PRINCE JOE.
 And, being desperate for something to read, they all gave it a go and bought the book.
 PRINCE JOE sold like crazy — so crazy, in fact, that it showed up on the USA Today bestseller list!

-So you see, I believe that PRINCE JOE’s success was due at least in part because of that train that derailed and left all those readers desperate for a good book!
+So you see, I believe that PRINCE JOE’s success was due at least in part because of that train that derailed and left all those readers desperate for something new to read!